-Students of Accidental Republic - for they are legion - have noticed an abiding thread or group of sentiments running across all of the output.
-This content (for want of a better word) has variously been described as downbeat, plain silly, smart-arsed, facile and absurdist.
-Although it is true that some of the designs work on more than one level, the level they all tend to have in common is the surface level of the fabric.
+Students of Accidental Republic (should they exist anywhere) might have noticed an abiding thread or group of sentiments running through the output.
+The content (for want of a better word) has variously been described as downbeat, plain silly, smart-arsed, facile and absurdist.
+Although it is true that some of the designs work on more than one level, the level they all tend to have in common is the surface level of the fabric or paper.
 In other words where the ink ends up.
-This is called screen-printing.
+This is called printing.

-As someone with a strong social conscience and interest in politics it is also important to me to operate in a way that is socially and environmentally responsible.
-The impacts of manufacturing the t-shirts and the other fabric items i use in my printing have been kept to a minimum.
-The inks i use are all water-based which means they are free of the usual chemical muck used in other processes (such as heat transfer).
+As someone with a strong social conscience and interest in politics it was also crucial to operate in a way that is socially and environmentally responsible.
+The environmental impacts of manufacturing the t-shirts (and other products) used in the printing have been kept to a minimum.
+The inks used are all water-based which means they are free of the usual chemical muck used in other processes .